Comic book archive

 A comic book archive or comic book reader file (also called sequential image file) is a type of archive file for the purpose of sequential viewing of images, commonly for comic books.
-The idea was made popular by the CDisplay sequential image viewer; since then, many viewers for different platforms have been created.
+The idea was made popular by the CDisplay sequential image viewer; since then, many viewers for different platforms have been created as Comics++.

 Design

-Comic book archive is not a distinct file format.
-It is a filename extension naming convention.
+Comic book archives are not distinct file formats.
+They are a filename extension naming convention (renamed archive file formats listed below).

 The filename extension indicates the archive type used: